rwanda flag

 The Rwanda-UK treaty

-The treaty aims to make Rwanda safe for people removed there, primarily by stating that no relocated person will be sent to any country except the UK, thereby (in theory) removing the risk of refoulement.
+The treaty aimed to make Rwanda safe for people removed there, primarily by stating that no relocated person will be sent to any country except the UK, thereby (in theory) removing the risk of refoulement.
 If a relocated person is unsuccessful in their asylum claim in Rwanda, the Rwandan government will nevertheless give them permanent residence.

 On 7 December 2023, the government published a new piece of prospective legislation: the Safety of Rwanda (Asylum and Immigration) Bill.
-The bill declares Rwanda a safe country to which asylum seekers can be removed (regardless of whether or not this is true) and substantially limits people’s ability to challenge their relocation to Rwanda in UK courts.
+The bill declares Rwanda a safe country to which asylum seekers can be removed (regardless of whether or not this is true), and substantially limits people’s ability to challenge their relocation to Rwanda in UK courts.

-A person would no longer be able to challenge their relocation on the basis that Rwanda is not a safe country in general, that Rwanda is unsafe because a person may be refouled, or that Rwanda will not live up to its agreement.
-Instead, a person would have to argue (in domestic courts) that Rwanda is not safe for them in particular (say, because they are a known critic of the Rwandan government).
+That bill became law on 25 April 2024, becoming the Safety of Rwanda (Asylum and Immigration) Act 2024.
+Under the Act, a person would no longer be able to challenge their relocation on the basis that Rwanda is not a safe country in general, that Rwanda is unsafe because a person may be refouled, or that Rwanda will not live up to its agreement.
+Instead, a person would have had to argue (in domestic courts) that Rwanda is not safe for them in particular (say, because they are a known critic of the Rwandan government).
+Legislating that Rwanda was and always would be a safe country was an unusual approach that a former Supreme Court judge described as “constitutionally really quite extraordinary”.

-Will the policy deter unauthorised arrivals?
+Would the policy have deterred unauthorised arrivals?

 For more discussion of asylum policies’ deterrent effect, see The Migration Observatory briefing, UK policies to deter people from seeking asylum.

-How much will the scheme cost?
+How much has the scheme cost?

 Have other countries pursued similar policies?

 Few countries have pursued similar policies.
 Australia, Israel, and Denmark have implemented or sought policies that attempt to hand responsibility for asylum seekers to other countries.
-The European Union has also pursued with Turkey a policy with somewhat similar aims and has funded a UN-operated scheme to send vulnerable refugees from Libya to Rwanda – with their consent.
+The European Union has also pursued with Turkey a policy with somewhat similar aims, and has funded a UN-operated scheme to send vulnerable refugees from Libya to Rwanda – with their consent.
 Most recently, Albania has agreed to accommodate asylum seekers from Italy while their claims are processed.

 Australia’s offshore processing

 On 18 September 2013, Australia also implemented Operation Sovereign Borders, described as a “military-led response to combat people smuggling and to protect [Australia’s] borders”, which incorporated the policies of ‘takebacks’ and boat ‘turnbacks’.
-Turnbacks entail the interception of boats at sea and their return to the territorial waters of their country of departure, after which they are escorted back to that country.
+Turnbacks entail the interception of boats at sea, and their return to the territorial waters of their country of departure, after which they are escorted back to that country.
 Takebacks entail Australia returning people to their country of departure via sea or air transfers.
-Both of these policies require cooperation with countries of departure, with Australia cooperating with Indonesia on boat turnbacks and Sri Lanka and Vietnam on people takebacks.
+Both of these policies require co-operation with countries of departure, with Australia cooperating with Indonesia on boat turnbacks, and Sri Lanka and Vietnam on people takebacks.

 The Refugee Council of Australia reports that around 20,600 people were recorded attempting to reach Australia without authorisation by boat in 2013.
 Numbers fell sharply to under 500 the following year and have remained low since (Figure 1).